onyx-and-iris/voicemeeter-api-powershell/README.md

 ### Recorder

-The following methods are available:
+The following commands are available:

 - play
 - stop